SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 })
 ```

-👉 Inside the function (i.e. in between the top and bottom lines), add the following:
+👉 Inside the function (i.e. in between the top and bottom lines that are in there already), add the following:

 ```js
     const cds = require('@sap/cds');